sigjhl/cot_decoding_transformers/readme.md

 - Load various transformer models and tokenizers from Hugging Face Hub.
 - Calculate CoT scores to assess the quality of generated answers.
-- Supports both sequential and parallel decoding.
+- Supports both sequential and parallel decoding (slightly less VRAM usage for sequential mode at the cost of being much slower).
 - Optimized for both CPU and GPU (CUDA and MPS) environments.
 - Configurable model selection, question input, and decoding parameters.
+- Compatible with Llama, Phi models (Gemma2 is not working at the moment).

 ## Installation